Studentenstadt: Cultural Life

 The highpoint of cultural life at Studentenstadt is the Student Culture Festival, or StuStaCulum, a festival held annually since 1989 in early summer by many theatre groups, bands, and artists.
-It attracts about 20'000 visitors every year.
+It attracts about 20,000 visitors every year.

 Another special was the student club 20 1/2, supervised by Robin Wachsmann between 2010-2017.
-Unfortunately, it was closed due to construction.
+It has been closed due to necessary construction works.

 Public transportation

 Adjacent to Studentenstadt is the Studentenstadt U-Bahn station, which provides access to the U6 line and some Metro bus routes.
-That station is one of the few stations that are built above ground.